sy2002/ai-playground/analog/README.md

 explained, yet: It uses the Linear Regression algorithm SGDRegressor to output (aka "predict") the currently learned version of the `Value Function` for a given pair (`s`|`a`).
 And `env_step` is modifying the environment by performing action `a`; in our case this means: The cart is recieving an impulse either from the left or from the right.
+Finally, `rl_max_Q_s` looks for the next best action, given a certain state, and returns that action together with the respective value of the `Value Function`.

 ```
 while not done: